 In Spain, children anticipate Epiphany as the time when they will open the majority of their “Christmas presents.”
 The Three Kings are believed to visit and leave gifts behind.
-Many children write letters to the kings on December 26th, instead of to Santa Claus, asking for specific presents.
+Many children write letters to the kings on 26 December asking for specific presents.
 And on the eve of Epiphany, kids put straw in their shoes and leave them by the front door or out on a balcony so that the horses or camels of the Three Kings have something to eat.
 In return, they expect candies and small gifts to fill their shoes.
 Some also leave water buckets, walnuts, and other edibles for the kings and their steeds.
-However, if children have been bad that year, the Three Kings will not be bribed with such gifts, and a lump of coal will be placed in their shoes.

 In Spanish tradition, the Three Kings are given names: Gaspar, Melchior, and Balthazar.
 Gaspar wears a brown beard and a green coat.
 He is said to be King of Sheba and the one who brought frankincense to baby Jesus to indicate His right to be worshiped.
 Melchior has a white beard and a gold-coloured coat.
 He is King over Arabia and brings Jesus the gift of gold, indicating His status as King of Kings.
 Balthazar has a black beard and a purple coat on.
 He is thought to be King of Egypt and brings Jesus myrrh, indicating he would suffer and die for sinners, since myrrh was used to embalm the dead in those days.